Does your sliding screen door need new wheels?

 Turn the adjustment screws counterclockwise to release tension on the wheels and lower the door.
 There’s an adjustment screw for each wheel near the corners of the door’s frame.

-Photo 2: Lift the wheel out of the track
+Photo 2: Lift the wheel out of the screen door track

 Photo 3: Remove the wheel